vkumaresan/vkumaresan.github.io/_posts/2017-10-25-Cambridge-Open-Data-Parking-Part-1.md

 ---
+layout: post
+title: 'Cambridge Open Data: Parking Tickets'
+subtitle: Why and where are people getting tickets?
 tags: [Analysis]
+comments: true
 ---

-# Cambridge Open Data: Parking Tickets

 The City of Cambridge has an open data portal, as well as a [Civic Innovation Challenge Inventory](https://data.cambridgema.gov/General-Government/Civic-Innovation-Challenge-Inventory/x96z-hdnh/data) that contains problem statements related to the open datasets.
-This article will be the first of a series of posts that I plan to make where I tackle and explore these challenges.

 I decided to start with the ‘Cambridge Parking Tickets’ dataset, which has this problem statement: